 - Disembodied voices caught in conversations and laughing

-Old Exchange Building, Charleston
+Old Exchange Building

 The building is steeped in the history of early colonists, tales of pirates such as Blackbeard and the gentleman pirate Stede Bonnet, and the brutality of the slave trade where auctions were held on the street outside the Exchange.

-- Cold spots are commonplace
+- Cold spots

-- Upstairs doors close on their own
+- Doors that close on their own

 Poor Alice fell in love with a lumberjack, who her brother felt was much below her station.
-When the young man gave her an engagement ring Alice's older brother insisted she return the ring.
+When the young man gave her an engagement ring Alice's older brother insisted she return it.
 Deceiving her brother, Alice wore the ring on a ribbon tied around her neck hidden beneath her clothing.

-South Carolina Paranormal Research and Investigations (SCPRAI) recount the local legend that claims you can summon Alice.
+South Carolina Paranormal Research and Investigations (SCPRAI) recounts the local legend that claims you can summon Alice.
 All you have to do is walk backwards around her grave 13 times and then say her name two times.
 It's said that Alice will emerge from the back brick wall of the cemetery as she continues to search for her ring.
 Reports of this apparition include:

 - Women feeling a tug on their wedding rings